Your Freelance SEO Content Writer for Hire

 • Getting little to no traction

-• Clashing with another piece of content in terms of keywords and search intent (keyword cannibalization)
+Clashing with another piece of content in terms of keyword rankings (keyword cannibalization)

-That said, here’s a list of tools I use for the content audit:
+Here’s a list of tools I use for a website content audit:

 • Ahrefs